 A visa is required for Egypt.
+U.S. passport holders can apply in advance with an eVisa or on arrival.
 Please check requirements for travel to Egypt and any countries passed through in transit.
 A passport is required for international travel.
-We recommend your passport expire at least six months after your return home.
+Egypt requires that your passport be valid for at least eight months after your entry into Egypt.

 Your participation in this trip will provide significant financial contributions to the communities we visit, directly supporting small businesses, schools, villages, and local families.
 In addition, this trip's focus on important archaeological sites will help to preserve and maintain them for future generations.